implse/Topological_Sort/README.md

 The algorithm loop through each node of the graph, in an arbitrary order, initiating a depth first search that terminates when it hits any node that has already been visited since the beginning or the node has no outgoing edges.

+Time Complexity : `O (V + E)`

+The algorithm is simply DFS with an extra stack.

 ### Applications

 - Build Systems.
 - Advanced Packaging Tool.
 - Task Scheduling.
 - Pre-requisite or dependencies problem.